 The Bolt Action Rulebook (Version 2.0) and all published supplements will be used.
 No “Experimental” or “Optional” rules posted on the Warlord website will be allowed in the event unless specifically described on this page.

 A set of Errata and FAQ’s for Bolt Action are maintained on the Warlord Website.
 This FAQ will be used for Operation Sting.
-For 2016, No additional House Rules will be used.

 The tournament organizers recognize that tournament attendees are reasonable players, and look to you to make the right decision in the myriad of situations this issue could arise.
 If you are unable to, please call over the Organizers to make the call for you.